 The analog prototype with 100% local materials.

-The rules and structure were decided on, and an initial plan to make the game exclusively digital was shifted to an analog medium (this would be a good choice based on internet access issues).
+The rules and structure were decided on, and an initial plan to make the game exclusively digital was shifted to an analog medium after seeing and experiencing the unreliability of the internet connections in the schools.

 In hindsight, I would come to realize that much more involvement and collaboration with teachers on the educational content would be necessary, an obvious oversight (due to feeling the pressure of time) I now see with more experience.
 More on this later.